 As soon as Hagar realized she was pregnant, her attitude towards Sarah changed for the worse.
 She became disrespectful and rotten.

-Sarah abused her terribly because of that and Hara ran away.
+Sarah abused her terribly because of that and Hagar ran away.
 God met her in the desert, talked with her and encouraged to return home, apologize, and humble herself.

 She had her baby but 13 years later, Sarah had Abraham expel her from their home.
 Hagar’s son almost died of thirst in the desert but God showed up and saved his life.